-Shira & Ron, two young industrial engineers, approached me this past March, when Israel took its first steps out of the pandemic.
+Shira and Ron, two young industrial engineers, approached me when Israel took its first steps out of the pandemic.
 They asked me to officiate their wedding on May 14th, 2021 in a village in the north-western Negev desert.

 Four days before the big day, riots, bombing, and chaos struck.
 Shira's brother, Iddo, was called to reserve duty with his combat unit outside of the Gaza strip.
 When the village where the wedding was to take place was bombed, the family chose to relocate it to the north of Israel.
 Within 24 hours, all the guests confirmed attendance, but soon the violence spread and many people felt unsafe to travel the roads and attend an event without sufficient bomb shelter availability.

 Broken hearted, Shira and Ron decided to call the party off and postpone the wedding for quieter times.
 Close friends and family soon arrived to try to cheer them up.
 As Ron described it to me, "It started to feel like the wedding just turned into a shiva call.
 Would you be willing to come over to Shira's parents’ home up north in a few hours and officiate at a small?"

 "I'm on my way!"
 I answered.
 Never have I said the words of Birkat HaDerech, the prayer for a safe journey, with as much kavannah (intention) as I did in the car that day.
 I prayed that the sages weren't wrong and that “Those on their way to do a mitzvah are protected from harm” (BT Kiddushin 39b).

 This was one of the most moving wedding ceremonies I’d ever officiated at - or attended.
 Only the closest family and friends came together in the backyard, singing and clapping and holding each other.
 The energy was magnetic.